Skip to content

 recommend_remedies

 Recommend Vedic remedies (gemstones, mantras, deities, charities, fasts) calibrated to a chart and a specific life-area concern.
 Ask this tool when the user wants: · Remedial gemstone or mantra recommendations. · Classical countermeasures for an afflicted house or graha. · Karaka-strengthening practices.
 Returns: · facts.remedies — ranked list of { type, target, prescription, classical_citation } · facts.cautions — astrological caveats (e.g. 'consult an astrologer before wearing a gemstone') Frame results as classical guidance, not medical/financial/legal advice.
 Use `chat` for back-and-forth refinement.
-Tier: Standard · Typical response: ~2-4 KB.
+Tier: All · Typical response: ~2-4 KB.

 Input